CP1401/Practicals/prac_10/README.md

 If the user input is `""`, print an error like `"Input cannot be blank"` and get the input again.

 In `question_3()`, call your new function to ask the user for their name using your function...
-Then use the _same_ function for getting their birthplace, and then display a message like:
+Then use the _same_ function for getting their birthplace.
+Then display a message like:

 ```
 Hi Martin from New Zealand!